G20 unlikely to pressure Japan over weakening yen

 With the United States, Britain, the European Central Bank and Japan all resorting to unconventional monetary levers to revive their economies, the spillover of such policies and their exchange rate effects will certainly be on the agenda.

-“When countries with reserve currencies try to stabilize their economies through monetary policy, it may lead to currency wars,” Ksenia Yudayeva, Russia’s envoy to the G20 told Reuters.
+“When countries with reserve currencies try to stabilise their economies through monetary policy, it may lead to currency wars,” Ksenia Yudayeva, Russia’s envoy to the G20 told Reuters.

 The Bank of Japan announced last week, in its most determined effort yet to end years of economic stagnation and deflation, that it would buy unlimited amounts of assets in 2014 and double its inflation target to 2 percent.